w-jamil/proteus-eti/README.md

 ### Inputs

-- The original datasets as an array with size 1 x D, where ‘D’ represents the number of dimensions in the original space.
+- The original datasets as an array with size N x D, where ‘D’ represents the number of dimensions in the original space and ‘N’ is the number of observations.
-- Most recent available label.
 - Hyperparameters (optional) initialisation by the use.